 Since this type of cost is usually ineligible for insurance coverage, companies are often faced with a greater financial burden than that associated with direct costs.

-How can companies reduce direct and indirect costs?
+How can companies reduce direct and indirect costs of workplace accidents?

 Although workplace accidents are inevitable, they can be minimized by implementing a strategic accident prevention plan, such as a safety footwear program.
 A strong safety program can help companies reduce the number of accidents and injuries sustained on the job; fewer accidents translate to fewer dollars spent on both direct and indirect costs.
 In fact, OSHA studies indicate that for every $1 invested in a safety program, companies can save $4 to $6.
 With an effective safety program, as companywide illnesses, injuries and fatalities decline, so do annual costs.